Ishxs/Ishxs/README.md

 - 👀 I’m someone who is just exploring things out in tech as I am in my first year of the bachelors.
 - 🌱 I’m currently learning Quantum Computing , Artificial Intelligence and Deep Diving in CS.
 - 💞️ I’m looking to collaborate on Quantum and ML Open Source plus on some other projects
-- 📫 How to reach me : Connect me on twitter @flinkk_ish
+- 📫 How to reach me : Connect me on twitter @flink_ishh

 <!---
 Ishxs/Ishxs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.